Kratom Tea is Simple

 Room temperature water would do a poor job of dissolving mitragynine from the kratom leaf and into the tea.
 Mitragynine is considered to be poorly soluble in water and alkaline media, but is more soluble in acids.

 Mitragynine, however, is unlike caffeine, and has a slightly lower solubility still.
 To further increase the effectiveness of our extraction, we recommend adding an acid, like a freshly squeezed citrus fruit, into the tea while steeping.
 Some favorites are lemon and grapefruit!

 Maximizing Your Brew

 Another way to increase the effectiveness of the extraction is to make a decoction as opposed to an infusion.
-We go further into this topic in a past blog, but the takeaway is that we recommend you steep your kratom tea bags in the water at a full boil for about 10 minutes.
+We go further into this topic in a past blog post, but the takeaway is that we recommend you steep your kratom tea bags in the water at a full boil for about 10-20 minutes.

 The intention of letting your tea bags steep in the boiling water is to increase the solubility of the mitragynine.
 When the temperature increases, steeping time can decrease, and vice versa.
 When you make your tea in one of our signature, vacuum-insulated thermoses, the water is slightly cooler than when boiling.

-To compensate for this, we simply recommend that you let your tea steep in the thermos for about 20 minutes to ensure the completion of the alkaloidal extraction.
+To compensate for this, we simply recommend that you let your tea steep in the thermos for at least 20 minutes to ensure the completion of the alkaloidal extraction.
 And again, don’t forget the acidic fruit juice!